Vitamin D: Why is it an Essential Nutrient?

 If the sun or sun lamp isn’t available, then supplementation is an option for replacing low levels of vitamin D.

 Choose a supplement with K2 in it as well.
 The K2 helps the vitamin D go to a favorable location within the body.
-We recommend NutriDyn.
+This vitamin D with vitamin K supplement is a great option.

-Everyone’s body is unique and will need different doses, so consult with your dietitian prior to buying a supplement.
+Everyone’s body is unique and will need different doses, so consult with your dietitian for proper dosing, and to see if a lab test is recommended first.

 Obtaining enough Vitamin D from food can be challenging, as there aren’t many foods that provide a high amount of Vitamin D.